bmoore/proactive-record/README.md

 # proactive-record - Beyond Active Record

-A tool that defines your database models for you.
+An ORM that defines your database models for you.

 ## Features